Battle of Macta: Prelude to battle

 On 26 June 1835, Trézel’s force encountered forward units of Abd al-Qādir’s army near the Sig River.
 A brief skirmish ensued, and though indecisive, it revealed that a much larger Algerian force was mobilized nearby.
 Trézel opted to retreat toward the French outpost at Arzew to regroup and avoid encirclement.

 Abd al-Qādir, anticipating this movement, orchestrated an ambush at the Macta River, a known strategic bottleneck surrounded by marshland and difficult terrain.

 The battle

 On 28 June, as the French column advanced through swampy ground near the Macta River, it was ambushed by approximately 8,000–12,000 Algerian cavalry and tribal infantry.
 The French vanguard suffered the first blows, and the rest of the force soon came under simultaneous attacks from the flanks and rear.
 The narrow, marshy terrain limited maneuverability and caused confusion among the troops.

 Algerian tactics included flanking maneuvers, cutting off detachments, and disrupting communication within the French column.
 The French artillery became bogged down, and the cavalry was unable to mount effective charges.
 Discipline broke as panic spread; many French soldiers were killed, wounded, or drowned while attempting to flee.
 General Trézel narrowly escaped with a fraction of his troops.

+The future Marshal Bazaine, then a sous-lieutenant in the Foreign Legion, was wounded in the wrist during the battle.